fitNests/fitNests/external_comms/README.md

 ## First time installations

-### Install pycryptodome for Crypto module
+### Install pycryptodome module at root
 ```
 $ sudo apt-get install python3-pip
-$ pip3 uninstall crypto
+$ sudo -i
-$ pip3 install pycryptodome
+$ sudo pip3 install pycryptodome
 $ python3 -m Cryptodome.SelfTest
 ```
 **MUST** use pip3 to install for Python3!
+Install pycryptodome at root, because the client is run inside the blueno code which requires root permissions.
-Check that there are no issues importing `Crypto.Cipher.AES` and `Crypto.Util.Padding`.
+Check that there are no issues importing `Crypto.Cipher.AES` and `Crypto.Util.Padding` as root.

 ## SSH port forwarding